potat000/Test/evco_os_docs-main/cicd/deployment/proposal/Server Architecture and Image Design.md

 # Server Architecture and Image Design
-___
 This chapter describes how the process structure on our Server manage the running container through systemd and monit.
 And how to use s6 as PID 1 to manage the processes in the container, these processes include WSGI server, Rsyslog, Cron, etc.

-When an external HTTP request comes in, nginx managed by systemd is can redirect the request into the container, and the request will be processed by the WSGI server inside the container.
+When an external HTTP request comes in, nginx managed by systemd can redirect the request into the container, and the request will be processed by the WSGI server inside the container.

 Since the architecture design of Image is independent of each layer, and a self-installation script is added, the Image can be installed and managed by itself.
 The following will illustrate the usage and architecture design.

 ## Components Used by the Process Structure
-___
 ### Architecture Diagram
 The figure below shows the process management structure of the Server managed by nuwa.